A complete chronological listing of shorter pieces written since 1995.

 Is it possible to encapsulate catholic Christian faith as a 'light burden' - free of medieval baggage that attributes self-absorption to God the Father?
 Let's see! - On Exodus?
 From What?The Furrow Jan 2024

-Is Status Anxiety - our persistent tendency to doubt our own value - the root of all evil? - 2024: Irish Catholic Vocations Office Mired in ClericalismACI Website 17th Jan 2024
+Is status anxiety - our persistent tendency to doubt our own value - the root of all evil? - 2024: Irish Catholic Vocations Office Mired in ClericalismACI Website 17th Jan 2024

 In its zeal to promote the calling to the ordained ministry Ireland's National Vocations Office forgot the central message of synodality - that it is Baptism that calls all Christians to the challenge and risk of mission. - Church Is Mission?ACP Website Nov 2023